jguadagno/jguadagno.github.io/_posts/2017-05-17-using-sendgrid-and-email-are-not-being-delivered-to-hotmail-outlook-live-msn-com-recipients.md

 And here lies the first problem.

 When an announcement email goes out to our attendees or users of the site, we need to send out about 6000 emails.
 I used to do this by sending the email from a web page through code using `System.Net.SMTP` via `localhost.` At first, it wasn't an issue.
 After a while, as Desert Code Camp grew, this became more and more of a problem.
 Typically the page would time out, or IIS would die or something.
 So I needed to find a solution.
-Sometime last year, probably around this time, I offloaded the processing of emails to [Azure Queue Storage](https://azure.microsoft.com/en-us/services/storage/queues/?WT.mc_id=AZ-MVP-4024623) and used [Azure WebJobs](https://docs.microsoft.com/en-us/azure/app-service-web/websites-webjobs-resources?WT.mc_id=AZ-MVP-4024623) to handle the "logic."
+Sometime last year, probably around this time, I offloaded the processing of emails to [Azure Queue Storage](https://azure.microsoft.com/en-us/services/storage/queues/?WT.mc_id=AZ-MVP-4024623){:target="_blank"} and used [Azure WebJobs](https://docs.microsoft.com/en-us/azure/app-service-web/websites-webjobs-resources?WT.mc_id=AZ-MVP-4024623){:target="_blank"} to handle the "logic."
 But wait, Azure does not support sending stuff via `localhost.` And that is true!
-This is where [SendGrid](https://www.sendgrid.com/) comes into play.
+This is where [SendGrid](https://www.sendgrid.com/){:target="_blank"} comes into play.
 Azure provides, as of the creation of this post, a free 25,000 email per month subscription to SendGrid.
-For more on that, check out this [post](https://docs.microsoft.com/en-us/azure/app-service-web/sendgrid-dotnet-how-to-send-email?WT.mc_id=AZ-MVP-4024623).
+For more on that, check out this [post](https://docs.microsoft.com/en-us/azure/app-service-web/sendgrid-dotnet-how-to-send-email?WT.mc_id=AZ-MVP-4024623){:target="_blank"}.

 Now that I implemented the new Azure/SendGrid combination everything was great.

-Fast forward a year, to this past weekend; I announced that the next [Desert Code Camp](https://oct2017.desertcodecamp.com) was happening on Twitter and some people started submitting sessions.
+Fast forward a year, to this past weekend; I announced that the next [Desert Code Camp](https://oct2017.desertcodecamp.com){:target="_blank"} was happening on Twitter and some people started submitting sessions.
 This is great!
 But I noticed that I was wasn't getting my emails about the submissions.
 At first, I thought, "Oh Joe, you forgot something when you 'created' the new event."
 It happens every time :smile:.
 However, this was not the case this time.
-Microsoft decided to [embrace](https://sendgrid.com/docs/Classroom/Deliver/Sender_Authentication/microsoft_dmarc_changes.html) something called [DMARC](http://sendgrid.com/blog/dmarc-domain-based-message-authentication-reporting-conformance/), Domain-based Message Authentication, Reporting & Conformance.
+Microsoft decided to [embrace](https://sendgrid.com/docs/Classroom/Deliver/Sender_Authentication/microsoft_dmarc_changes.html){:target="_blank"} something called [DMARC](http://sendgrid.com/blog/dmarc-domain-based-message-authentication-reporting-conformance/){:target="_blank"}, Domain-based Message Authentication, Reporting & Conformance.
 In a nutshell, it checks to see if you are sending emails from the domain you claim you are sending them from, which for me was bad.
-Not because I was trying to be deceitful, but because I was sending emails saying they were from '_@hotmail.com_' and sending them via '_SendGrid_' because I wanted people to reply to my Hotmail address.
+Not because I was trying to be deceitful, but because I was sending emails saying they were from '*@hotmail.com*' and sending them via '*SendGrid*' because I wanted people to reply to my Hotmail address.
 Well, when Microsoft implemented the DMARC...

 **What this means:** As of June 2016, you can no longer send with the From address being anything from a Microsoft address when sending to a domain that checks DMARC before accepting mail.

-... it saw my email as not being '_legitimate_' and did not deliver it to my inbox and probably others.
+... it saw my email as not being '*legitimate*' and did not deliver it to my inbox and probably others.

 ## The Solution

-The answer is '[Whitelist](http://sendgrid.com/blog/dmarc-domain-based-message-authentication-reporting-conformance/)' your domains while using SendGrid.
-There are more detailed instructions on how to whitelist a domain using SendGrid [here](https://sendgrid.com/docs/Classroom/Basics/Whitelabel/index.html).
+The answer is '[Whitelist](http://sendgrid.com/blog/dmarc-domain-based-message-authentication-reporting-conformance/){:target="_blank"}' your domains while using SendGrid.
+There are more detailed instructions on how to whitelist a domain using SendGrid [here](https://sendgrid.com/docs/Classroom/Basics/Whitelabel/index.html){:target="_blank"}.

 ### What is Whitelabeling?